 Oh how we love book-making in preschool (and my kindergarten students loved it too)!
 Homemade emergent readers help teach children important early skills, and they’re very meaningful to the kids.

-You can grab your own copy of the printable book at the very bottom of this post.
+Be sure to request your own copy of the printable book at the very bottom of this post.

 How to Make the Counting Apples Book